younyokel/ComfyUI-Lora-Manager/README.md

 ## Release Notes

+### v0.8.19
+* **Analytics Dashboard** - Added new Statistics page providing comprehensive visual analysis of model collection and usage patterns for better library insights
+* **Target Node Selection** - Enhanced workflow integration with intelligent target choosing when sending LoRAs/recipes to workflows with multiple loader/stacker nodes; a visual selector now appears showing node color, type, ID, and title for precise targeting
+* **Enhanced NSFW Controls** - Added support for setting NSFW levels on recipes with automatic content blurring based on user preferences
+* **Customizable Card Display** - New display settings allowing users to choose whether card information and action buttons are always visible or only revealed on hover
+* **Expanded Compatibility** - Added support for efficiency-nodes-comfyui in Save Recipe and Save Image nodes, plus fixed compatibility with ComfyUI_Custom_Nodes_AlekPet

 ### v0.8.18
 * **Custom Example Images** - Added ability to import your own example images for LoRAs and checkpoints with automatic metadata extraction from embedded information
 * **Enhanced Example Management** - New action buttons to set specific examples as previews or delete custom examples